cbirdferrer/collatrix/README.md

 #### 5. Location where output should be saved
 Select the folder where you want the output of this function to be saved

+#### Output format
+The output of this function will be the `collatrix` output with added columns.
+If all three metrics were calculated at 10% intervals the headers would be Body_Vol_10%, BAIpar_10%, and BAItrap_10%.
+BAIpar is BAI calculated using parabolas and BAItrap is BAI calculated using trapezoids.

 ## Demo
 A demonstration is available in the [demo](https://github.com/cbirdferrer/collatrix/tree/master/demo) directory.
 The directory includes a text file with the body volume settings that should be used for those files.